General Microstructure Factor Analysis of Diffusion MRI in Gray-Matter Predicts Cognitive Scores: Methods

 \subsection{Data processing}

 The first stage of our analysis consisted of segmentation with Freesurfer and NODDI parameter fitting \cite{ZHANG20121000} partially carried out with the pipeline described in \cite{Cabeen2021-mk}.
-Specifically, we denoise diffusion-weighted MRI data with a non-local means filter and fit NODDI parameters orientation dispersion index (ODI), isotropic volume fraction ($f_\text{iso}$) and fractional intracellular volume ($f_\text{icvf}$), and fiber orientation, using a non-linear method accelerated via the spherical mean technique \cite{cabeen19}.
-Since we specialize to gray-matter regions, we fit with a parallel diffusivity of \qty{1.1e-3}{\milli\meter\squared\per\second}, which optimizes gray-matter fitting.
+Specifically, we denoise diffusion-weighted MRI data with a non-local means filter, apply Freesurfer's eddy correction toolkit to remove eddy currents and perform motion correction, and fit NODDI parameters orientation dispersion index (ODI), isotropic volume fraction ($f_\text{iso}$) and fractional intracellular volume ($f_\text{icvf}$), and fiber orientation.
+We use a non-linear method accelerated via the spherical mean technique \cite{cabeen19}.
+Since we specialize to gray-matter regions, we fit with a parallel diffusivity of \qty{1.1e-3}{\milli\meter\squared\per\second}, which is optimized for gray-matter fitting.
 Microstructurally, ODI quantifies the variation of neurites' angular orientation in the voxel, $f_\text{iso}$ the fraction of the signal attributed to CSF, and $f_\text{icvf}$ the fraction attributed to the intracellular compartment, i.e., the space bounded by the neurite membranes.
-In this work, we utilize the the Desikan-Killiany \cite{Desikan2006968} cortical atlas, which is a 34-region lateralized cortical parcellation.
-We acquire atlases for each subject from T1 images with Freesurfer v.
-5.3.0.
+In this work, we utilize the Desikan-Killiany \cite{Desikan2006968} cortical atlas, which is a 34-region lateralized cortical parcellation.
+Atlases were derived for each subject from T1-weighted images with Freesurfer v.~5.3.0.